scarlettscoville/week1-lawgroupproject/README.md

   - Created repository
   - Assisted team with GitHub logistics(push/pull)
 - Created "WHAT WE DO" page
+- Created custom logo
+- Created "News & Events" page

 **Niko**

 - Collaborated with team to design website structure for all pages
 - Built "WHERE WE WORK"
-- Collaborated with team to devlope navBar
+- Collaborated with team to devlop navBar
 -

 **Grady**